laul7klau/kubernetes-aws/bigip-ctrl-ingress/README.md

 ## Verification:
 - Access the BIG-IP virtual server: http://??bigip external IP address??
 - The following should be configured on the BIG-IP:
-  - New partition with virtual server, pool, and the Kubernetes nodes as pool members.
+  - A New partition called **mypartition-name** is created with virtual server, pool, and the Kubernetes nodes as pool members.
   - In CIS **nodeport**, the pool members are the Node IP addresses and port numbers are different ephemeral random port numbers
   - In CIS **ClusterIP**, pool members are Pod IP addresses and port number is the one defined in the *f5-hello-world-deployment.yaml* file.
 - The BIG-IP Controller is deployed as a pod in the kube-system namespace.